-In short, matching gift programs are when an employer offers to match their employees’ donations to eligible nonprofits.
+Matching gift programs are when an employer offers to match their employees’ donations to eligible nonprofits.
 They represent a major online fundraising opportunity, so tap into this by incorporating corporate matching gifts on your online donation form.
-You’ll need to include information about how to access a matching gift database, so donors can determine if their gift is eligible to be matched by their employer.
+You’ll need to include information about how to access a matching gift database so that donors can determine if their gift is eligible to be matched by their employer.

 Let’s take a look at just how simple the matching gift process is:

-- They research their eligibility for their employers’ matching gift program using a matching gift database tool.
+Step 2: They research their eligibility for their employer’s matching gift program using a matching gift database tool.